ckb-next/ckb-next/Supported_Hardware.md

 ## Keyboards
-**Bold** Entries are verified as compatable based on user reporting of SKUs after 06/26/22. </br>
+**Bold** Entries are verified as compatible based on user reporting of SKUs after 06/26/22. </br>
-\* SKUs do not currently have the ability to save profiles to the hardware.
-Settings will be saved to software only. </br> ~~Strikethrough~~ entries are EXPERIMENTAL as of `ckb-next v0.5.0`</br>
+\* SKUs cannot currently save profiles to the hardware.
+Settings can only be saved to software. </br> ~~Strikethrough~~ entries are EXPERIMENTAL as of `ckb-next v0.5.0`</br>

-This list is a reformat of a very *vauge* compatability list and may have inaccurate information at the SKU level.
+This list is a reformat of a very *vague* compatibility list and may have inaccurate information at the SKU level.
 The "Family" and "MODEL" Support *should* be accurate.
-Please open a bug report if you find of of these skus to be incompatable, or an Enhancement issue if your SKU is compatable.
+Please open a bug report if you find one of these SKUs incompatible or an Enhancement issue if your SKU is compatible.

 | FAMILY   | MODEL                      | SKU               | CHERRY            | OTHERSWITCH     | UNIQUE CHASSIS   | LED        | DEVICE ID   |
 |----------|----------------------------|-------------------|-------------------|-----------------|------------------|------------|-------------|